ChethanKacham/ModelEarthProjects/location/README.md

 ## Contribute in our Open WebUI "projects/location" folder

-The "projects/location" folder is where we add extras - but we don't have a build process yet.
+The "projects/location" folder is where we add extras - we're still perfecting [build process](setup).
 To avoid merge errors, if you're making updates in the "src" and "backend" folders, prepend "team-" to the names of the files you've copied and customized.